 Czech beer was simply superior to any in his country as well.

-May 21st: We went to the Saturday outdoor market - don't eat breakfast before you go! - and then walked up Wenceslas Square, which is actually a majestic boulevard with a statue of Charles IVth on a horse at the top of the avenue.
+On May 21st we went to the Saturday outdoor market.
+Don't eat breakfast before you go!
+Then we walked up Wenceslas Square, which is actually a majestic boulevard with a statue of Charles IVth on a horse at the top of the avenue.
 It's a favourite meeting spot that everyone knows - they say, "Meet me under the horse's tail".
 We visited the Music Museum and collected photos of fascinating early instruments, and we walked up the Letna hill to see the famous Prague Metronome, a fitting monument considering the well-known saying, "Scratch a Czech, find a musician".
 There are street musicians everywhere, some of them Roma, some not: accordion players with fiddlers, guitarists, and others.
-We had traditional Serbian food in a small restaurant outside the door to Damianne's apartment building, but it wasn't great - mostly sausages and bread, and an expensive tiny dish of extra pepper sauce that we got tricked into including with our meal (the lady brought it to our table already in a dish, and we thought she was treating us to another traditional experience; we didn't realize we could have simply told her we didn't want it).
+We had traditional Serbian food in a small restaurant outside the door to Damianne's apartment building, but it wasn't great.
+It was mostly sausages and bread, and an expensive tiny dish of extra pepper sauce that we got tricked into including with our meal.
+The waitress brought it to our table already in a dish when we arrived, and we thought she was just treating us to another traditional experience.
+We didn't realize we could have simply told her we didn't want it - lesson learned.
 But again, beer is cheaper than water, and pretty good.
 I prefer the dark beers, which are sweeter than I'd like but tasty and smooth; Kozell Czeny or Staropramen are pretty good, and some establishments brew their own house beers which are just as good.